19hours/sg-statutes/Acts/Health Products Act.md

 “regulations” means regulations made under section 72;

-“sample”, in relation to any health product or active ingredient, includes a sample of the packaging of the health product or active ingredient;
+“sample”, in relation to a health product or an active ingredient, includes a sample of the packaging of the health product or active ingredient;

 “supply”, in relation to a health product, means to transfer possession of the health product by any means whether or not for reward, and includes the following: